Oswego Movement

 The Oswego Movement (or Oswego Plan as it is sometimes called) was a movement in American education during the late 19th century.
 It was based on the methods of Johann Heinrich Pestalozzi and introduced by Edward Austin Sheldon at Oswego Primary Teachers' Training School (now State University of New York at Oswego).

 Development

 As a student, Sheldon hated the memorization used in school at the time and preferred books with interesting pictures.
 Despite this dislike for school, he was inspired to attend college.
 After college, he was placed in charge of a small school.
-During his travels to observe other school, he discovered the London's Home and Colonial Training Instruction.
+During his travels to observe other schools, he discovered the London's Home and Colonial Training Instruction.
 Sheldon hired British teacher Margaret E. M. Jones to help develop this program further.

 Sheldon and his colleagues helped spread object teaching across America by utilizing in-service and pre-service teacher education, a practice school, and education of teacher educators, at a time when most of these things were new.